 Course detail: Essential Spanish for Law Enforcement and Corrections

-Participants will identify common Spanish greetings, various cultures and body language cues.
+- Participants will identify common Spanish greetings and various cultures.

 - The participant will demonstrate knowledge of basic medical needs using acquired Spanish speaking skills.

 - Participants will demonstrate knowledge by using Spanish phrases for scene control, officer safety tactics, traffic stops and arrest procedures.